Applying system upgrades

 If you have updated your base Ruby version in your Gemfile, we will attempt to upgrade your Ruby version to the latest patch version of your specified base version during the Apply Upgrades step - note that there may be some server downtime during the Ruby base version upgrade operation.

 When you Deploy with options and select Apply Ruby upgrades, in addition to other upgrades, we will upgrade your installed LibYAML version if we detect your version is not current.

 If you have more than one server serving web, you can tick the Serial Deployment in Deployment Options, and it will deploy without down-time, however, during the deployment some servers will be serving the new code and some the old one.

-If you are upgrading your Ruby base version then you should put your stack in maintenance mode first as Passenger-based stacks (and possibly others) will have some down-time during the upgrade.
+If you are upgrading your Ruby base version then you should put your application in maintenance mode first as Passenger-based stacks (and possibly others) will have some down-time during the upgrade.

 You can bump up the Rails version in your

-Gemfile and redeploy your stack.
+Gemfile and redeploy your application.
 This will upgrade your Rails.
 Ensure that you upgrade your Ruby and Rails applications with best practices.

 The recommended way to upgrade your passenger to the latest one is: